 Label properties are edited independently for the anion, cation, and diamond plots in the piper diagram.
 However, label properties can be applied to the piper diagram components at the same time by selecting the anion, cation, and diamond plots and editing the similar properties in the Property Manager.

 The Worksheet, Class column, data limits, symbol, and line properties are shared between the cation, anion, and diamond plots.
 The property is changed for all plots when the property is changed for any one plot.
+The anion and cation plots have Data Limits Properties properties for clipping and setting a data filter.

 The separation distance between the anion, cation, and diamond plots is specified on the Graph page.